Chicken Is Not A Bad Ingredient For Dog Food

 Traditionally, chicken are raised in overcrowded spaces and inhumane conditions.
 Adding on, there is a rampant use of antibiotics to keep the poultry healthy and grow big.
 The overuse of antibiotic does raise some concerns that eating these chicken will cause the dogs to develop a tolerance for the antibiotics, thereby rendering them ineffective.
 It’s true that over time, with exposure, bacteria can mutate and develop resistance to some antibiotics.
 Because of these reasons, free range and local poultry make a point to offer products that are free of antibiotics and any other supplements.
 They are a little more expensive but are definitely more humane and safer to consume in the long run.

+According to PetMD, chicken is considered as a lean meat and it offers benefits to dogs.
 Chicken has less cholesterol and saturated fat unlike red meat, which can spike up your dog’s blood cholesterol level and affect his heart.
 Chicken is also a natural source of Vitamin B3 and B6.
 Vitamin B3 helps to lower the cholesterol level in your dog, while vitamin B6 has positive effects on metabolism, hormonal imbalance, skin conditions, and kidney disorders.
 Chicken also has selenium, a mineral which helps prevents coronary heart diseases, inflammations, and is rich in antioxidants.

 Now, no balanced diet should be fully dependent on just one protein source.
 Your dog will have a much longer and healthier life, if his diet is carefully supplemented with necessary nutrients which cannot be found in chicken.
 It is recommended to combine with fish, which is rich in omega 3 and 6 fatty acids.
 Eggs can also be added to augment your pet’s calcium and protein needs.
 With this well-rounded combination, chicken is a good choice to provide your dog!